What Is CAC (Customer Acquisition Cost)?

-CAC = Total Sales and Marketing Costs / Number of New Customers Acquired
+CAC = Total Sales, Marketing, and Related Costs / Number of New Customers Acquired

-👆 By the way, an interesting fact: Studies show that it can cost five times more to attract a new customer than to keep an existing one.
-That’s why understanding and optimizing your CAC is crucial!
+👆 Fun fact: Studies show it can cost five times more to attract a new customer than to keep an existing one.
+That’s why understanding and optimizing your CAC is crucial.

 CAC is a powerhouse metric because it helps you: